21 Analysis of Kinetics Data from a PFR

 \(k_0\) Pre-exponential factor in the Arrhenius expression.

-\(\dot{n}_i\) Molar flow rate of reagent \(i\).
+\(\dot{n}_i\) Molar flow rate of reagent \(i\), an additional subscript indexes the flow stream.

 \(r\) Net rate of reaction (per unit fluid volume or per catalyst mass, depending on context).